sparrowcode/sparrowcode.io-content/en/tutorials/uiviewcontroller-lifecycle.md

+The controller class contains a `view`.
+You add your views exactly to this controller root view.
+To understand the lifecycle, you need to know that:

-> View is not created after controller initialization
+> `View` is not created with controller initialization.

-A system needs a reason to create a `view`.
+The controller needs a reason to create the `view` object.
 The lifecycle concept is built around this feature.
-Just keep in mind that a controller's `view` is created out of necessity.
+Just keep in mind that the controller's `view` is not created immediately, but as needed.

 ![About lifecycle of `UIViewController`](https://cdn.sparrowcode.io/tutorials/uiviewcontroller-lifecycle/hello.jpg)